 Dyborn Chibonga is the regional head of Malawi and Mozambique at the Alliance for a Green Revolution in Africa (AGRA).
-Dyborn and Derek discuss some of the challenges faced by Mozambique and Malawi in the wake of the Covid19 pandemic and the future of Malawi’s smallholder tobacco farmers as the world begins to smoke less cigarettes.
+Dyborn discusses some of the challenges faced by Mozambique and Malawi in the wake of the Covid19 pandemic and the future of Malawi’s smallholder tobacco farmers as the world begins to smoke less cigarettes.
 Dyborn provides strategic guidance as a member of the Foundation’s board of directors.

 Episode 14: Melonie Kastman

 Melonie has produced documentaries about some of the most complex problems facing Africa today.
 She covered the end of slavery, illicit diamonds, and most recently, Ebola in the Democratic Republic of Congo.
 Melonie directed the short film “The True Cost of a Cigarette,” where she told the rarely heard story of tobacco production from the perspective of the smallholder tobacco farmers living in Malawi.